 Detectives arrest 18-year-old accused in December stabbing on Jade Avenue

-BATON ROUGE - Detectives with the East Baton Rouge Parish Sheriff's Office have arrested an 18-year-old on murder charges.
+BATON ROUGE - Detectives with the East Baton Rouge Parish Sheriff's Office have arrested an 18-year-old on charges of attempted murder.

 According to a police report, on Dec.
 27, homicide detectives went to a Jade Avenue apartment home in response to a stabbing investigation.